-Using a CMS, no knowledge of how to scale your site to different screen sizes is necessary, no need to make menu buttons or navigation bars, and no database or SQL skills are required–-though a database runs behind every CMS, serving as the repository for site-related images and text content.
-It is easy to add and update page content, or completely change the look and feel of a site (called “reskinning”) by selecting, installing and activating a new theme.
+Using a CMS, no knowledge of how to scale a site to different screen sizes is necessary.
+There is no need to make menu buttons or navigation bars, and no database or SQL skills are required–-though a database runs behind every CMS, serving as the repository for site-related images and text content.
+It is easy to add and update page content, or completely change the look and feel of a site (called “reskinning”) simply by selecting, installing and activating a new theme.
 Once a theme is activated, third-party plugins can be added to provide even greater functionality, from a contact form to sliders and content carousels.

-Of the three content management systems used for websites, WordPress has the reputation of being the friendliest for non-developers, and enjoys the largest base of community supporters.
+Of the three content management systems used for websites, WordPress has the reputation of being the friendliest for those who don’t code.
+It enjoys the largest community support base.
 Many libraries have adopted WordPress as their web platform because of all the ways it can be used to create and maintain dynamic, graphically pleasing pages in a collaborative environment.

 Although there are literally hundreds of WordPress themes to choose from, you probably won’t find your perfect theme right out of the box.
-Indeed, theme crawling–going through hundreds of theme offerings created by developers around the world–is a often a laborious and wearying process of elimination, imagination (Can this dog walking site be re-purposed for my own or my client’s needs?), research (How broad is the theme base / community?) and testing if you have specific code you will need to embed or plugins you want to use (mega-menu or appointment booking, for example).
+Theme crawling–going through hundreds of theme offerings created by developers–is a often a laborious and wearying process of elimination, some imagining (Can this dog walking site be re-purposed for my own or my client’s needs?), research (How broad is the theme base / community?) and testing, especially if you have specific code you will need to embed, or plugins you want to use.
 It is helpful to have a basic design in mind (one, two or three columns), top menu items and core functionality required before setting out on theme selection.

 Familiarity with HTML, CSS and just a tad PHP will be helpful to transform a generic WordPress theme into something that can meet the real-world business requirements.